riganti/dotvvm-docs/Pages/concepts/client-side-development/integrate-third-party-controls/react.md

 2. Run `npm install --save dotvvm-jscomponent-react react react-dom`.

-### Install Typescript and rollup to bundle React in the component (Optional)
+### Install Typescript and rollup to bundle React in the component

-This is an optional step which will allow you to bundle the JS module, the component, and React libraries in one bundle.
+This step will allow you to bundle the JS module, the component, and React libraries in one bundle.
+While you could use plain view modules without using a JS compiler, it will not work without it if you need to use npm libraries and React JSX syntax.
+We show how to setup Rollup with TypeScript, but you can use any JS bundler you like, as long as it can produce ES modules.

 1. First, follow the instructions from the [Use TypeScript to declare modules](../js-directive/use-typescript-to-declare-modules) to configure **TypeScript** and **rollup** module bundler.